 + PRO: Little to no crime

-There are low crime rates throughout South Korea.
-While expats still need to use common sense, crime won't be a serious concern.
+Crime rates throughout South Korea are low.
+While you still need to use common sense, crime won’t be a serious concern.

 - CON: Technically still at war

-While North Korea and South Korea haven't engaged in open hostilities since the ceasefire of the Korean War, they are still technically at war with each other.
-It’s advisable to keep up with news regarding the two neighbours and know where the nearest embassy is, should anything occur.
+North Korea and South Korea haven’t engaged in open hostilities since the Korean War ceasefire, but they are technically still at war.
+In 2024, North Korea formally rejected unification and declared South Korea a hostile state, so it looks like the conflict will go on.
+Despite this, day-to-day life is safe.
+It’s still advisable to keep up with news regarding the two neighbours and know where your nearest embassy is.

 Cuisine in South Korea